lycheeverse/lychee/README.md

 cargo install lychee
 ```

-Set an environment variable with your token like so `GITHUB_TOKEN=xxxx`.
+Optional (to avoid being rate limited for GitHub links): set an environment variable with your token
+like so `GITHUB_TOKEN=xxxx`, or use the `--github-token` CLI option.
+This can also be set in the
+config file.

 Run it inside a repository with a `README.md` or specify a file with

 ```
 lychee <yourfile>
 ```

+### CLI return codes

+- `0` for success (all links checked successfully or excluded/skipped as configured)
+- `1` for any failures

 ## Comparison